akeylesslabs/helm-charts/charts/akeyless-zero-trust-bastion/README.md

-# Akeyless-Zero-Trust-Bastion
+# Akeyless Zero Trust Bastion

 Akeyless Zero Trust Bastion provides zero trust access to remote resources using Akeyless JIT credentials (dynamic secrets and SSH certificate issuers).

 ## Introduction
-This chart bootstraps a Akeyless-Zero-Trust-Bastion deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps a Akeyless Zero Trust Bastion deployment on a Kubernetes cluster using the Helm package manager.

 ## Preparation

 ### Network
-Currently, when using DB application (mysql, mongodb.mssql) via the Zero Trust Bastion, it'll only work properly when using load balancer with "sticky" session:
+Currently, when using DB applications (mysql, mongodb, mssql, postgres) via the Zero Trust Bastion, it'll only work properly when using load balancer with "sticky" session:
 - Ingress - Make sure to use sticky session annotation, for example `nginx.ingress.kubernetes.io/affinity: "cookie"` in Nginx
 - Cloud Provider LB - Make sure to config the LB to support sticky session, for example is AWS, using ELB: